- Legendary Reno DK Mage

 Priest: Most common: Big, Inner Fire in some Shell(Dragon,Deathlord one),Reno Priest,

 Big Priest: As it stands for now Reno Mage is superiour in lategame and value engines in this matchup.
 Also we are looking here obviously for polymorphing his threats so they appear in his ressurect options.
-Outvalue him through Kazakus 10 mana potions.
-The best Polymorph option are value generating cards like Archmage Vargoth and The Lich King + Ragnaros the Firelord
+The best Polymorph targets are value generating cards like Archmage Vargoth, Catrina Muerte.
+The Lich King and Ragnaros the Firelord

-Inner Fire/Topsy Turvy Priest: What can I say.
-Destroy any minion he plays.
+Inner Fire/Topsy Turvy Priest: Destroy any minion he plays.
 Combo disruptions like Rat and Potion of Polymorph are valuable.
 Eventually the Priest gets exhausted and is no more threatening.

 Dragon Mindblast Priest: Iceblock is your bigesst friend here.
-This Priest deck acts like a Control one with flexible wincondtion but that is not well executed against the deck with Iceblock and Reno.
+This Priest deck acts like a Control one with Combo wincondtion but that is not well executed against the deck with Iceblock and Reno.

-Renolock: The most powerfull warlock deck right now is Renolock.
-The reason behind it is the fact that it is basically a deck of 30 amazing cards.
-It can combat any type of deck and in a good hands can win an unwinable matchups like Kingsbane Rogue.
-To beat the Renolock you need to get the maximum value of your deck.
-Try to play around Deathlords and Rats and sneak the Coldlight when he has 8+ more cards in hand.
-This game will definitelly go to fatique and you will need to adapt your gameplay.
+Renolock: This game will definitelly go to fatique and you will need to adapt your gameplay.
 He also have Hand and Deck disrupting things so adapt your gameplan to it.
 While this matchup involves RNG as any other matchup, the skill level of both Reno players matters a lot.

-Cubelock: Cubelock is still an explosive Control-Combo deck.
+Cubelock: Cubelock is an explosive Control-Combo deck.
 Drag him to the late game and make sure that his Guldan will summon only Voidwalkers.
-Polymorph cards are amazing in this matchup, as well as Reno and your threats like Medivh,Jaina and Ragnaros.
+Polymorph cards are amazing in this matchup, as well as Reno and your threats like Barista and Ragnaros.